Goal Alignment in LLM-Based User Simulators for Conversational AI: Experiments

 \paragraph{Prompt-Based.} As a baseline, we evaluate several prompt-based LLMs for user simulators.
 We cover a range of model sizes and architectures, including Qwen-2.5-7B-Instruct, Llama-3.1-8B-Instruct, Gemma-3-27B-Instruct, Qwen-2.5-72B-Instruct, and Llama-3.3-70B-Instruct \citep{grattafiori2024llama3herdmodels, gemmateam2025gemma3technicalreport, qwen2025qwen25technicalreport}.
 Across the evaluation datasets, the results show a general trend of improving average performance with increased model size, with Llama-3.3-70B-Instruct achieving the highest performance.
-However, closer analysis reveals mixed results across different sub-components, where larger models do not consistently demonstrate better performance.
+However, all LLMs struggle with maintaining consistent goal alignment and demonstrate failure ranging 10-40\%.
+Moreover, closer analysis reveals mixed results across different sub-components, where larger models do not consistently demonstrate better performance.
 For example, while Llama-3.3-70B-Instruct achieves the strongest average performance, Gemma-3-27B-Instruct achieves a higher score for the user profile category.
 This variation in performance underscores the importance of evaluating user simulators across individual sub-components rather than relying solely on aggregate metrics, as model capabilities vary across different types of user goal sub-components.

 \paragraph{Inference-time Steering.} Next, we evaluate the same set of models with inference-time steering, where the user goal state $S_{i-1}$ is provided to the user simulator at every turn $i$ before they generate their response $u_i$.
 Inference-time steering improves goal alignment in user simulators, increasing the average success rate up to 5.4\%.
 However, while there is an increase in the average success rate, different models react differently to inference-time steering.
 For example, we observe a drop in the user profile category for Qwen-2.5-7B-Instruct models, or a drop in the preferences category for Gemma-27B-Instruct models.